 Enriching the lives of children and teens across Georgia through out-of-school programs

-Strengthen youth-serving organizations and institutions by providing funding that increases their capacity to design, implement, and sustain quality youth development programs that provide services to underserved youth.
+- Strengthen youth-serving organizations and institutions by providing funding that increases their capacity to design, implement, and sustain quality youth development programs and services;

 - Provide opportunities for youth to establish positive relationships with their peers and caring adults during traditional non-school day hours; and

 - Provide technical assistance to organizations and agencies as they implement services and activities that support their youth’s overall well-being as they prepare for and transition into young adulthood.